numfocus/small-development-grant-proposals/README.md

 Yes!
 The [script is available in this repository](./scripts/project_selection.py).
 The execution of the script will happen using github actions (this is still working on progress)

-### How will GitHub be used to manage the projects?
+### How will GitHub be used to manage submitted projects?

 Project proposals will be received as issues.
 These issues will be originally labelled as `Awaiting approval` till project leads confirm it's real (NumFOCUS will contact them in case they've not reacted).
 Proposals that aren't confirmed will be closed as `rejected` and labelled as `spam`.
 Everything else will be labelled as `YYYY-RX` (where `YYYY` is the year, and `RX` will be the selected round in that year - e.g., `2025R1`)